countable-web/open-source-corporation/MISSION.md

 # Mission

 These are the reasons for the Company to exist.
+The mission statement also says a lot what's left out, and that's what makes it useful.
+It helps us get on the same page regarding what we care about so we can work towards the same things and helps new clients and colleagues decide if we're a good fit.

-  * Reach 50 million users on our web widget platform products.
+ 1. Reach 50 million users on web platform products.
-  * Develop mutually rewarding relationships with clients where we contribute to their successful business outcomes in order to earn our billables and future contracts.
+ 2. Develop mutually rewarding relationships with clients where we contribute to their successful business outcomes in order to earn our billables and future contracts.
+ 3. Re-imagine standard ways companies engage with web technology work, creating a system for web technology contract work that's better for all parties involved.
-  * Become a workplace that independent-minded, creative, tasteful knowledge workers prefer.
+ 4. Become a workplace that independent-minded, creative, tasteful knowledge workers prefer.

 # Principles